AST 2 Rockies Course? Grab a Seat.

 Students who arrive on course and do not meet the above minimum criteria risk being asked to leave the course without credit or refund so as not to impact other student experience.

 If you are uncertain about this course being right for you, we would strongly suggest contacting our office to speak with one of our Mountain Guides prior to booking.
-Our aim is to ensure each of our students is successful on course, however it is important in the interests of operating as a team on course that each of our students represent their abilities honestly prior to booking.
+Our aim is to ensure each of our students is successful on course, however, it is important in the interests of operating as a team on the course that each of our students represent their abilities honestly prior to booking.

 WHAT'S INCLUDED?